-- Advanced Placement (AP) courses are provided by the College Board to schools throughout the United States.
+- AP courses are provided by the College Board to schools throughout the United States.

 - There are over 30 courses available and they are an excellent option for high school students who are preparing for college.
 AP courses provide students with a rigorous learning experience and expose them to coursework that requires deeper critical thinking and encourages debate about concepts and theories.